Pedro Bortoluzo

-Pedro Gomes Bortoluzo (born 17 July 1996), better known as Pedro or Bortoluzo, is a Brazilian professional footballer who plays as a striker or winger for Campeonato Brasileiro Série D club Santa Cruz Futebol Clube.
+Pedro Gomes Bortoluzo (born 17 July 1996), better known as Pedro or Bortoluzo, is a Brazilian professional footballer who plays as a striker or winger for Campeonato Brasileiro Série C club Santa Cruz Futebol Clube.
 Bortoluzo is known for his finishing, aerial ability and eye for goal.

 Club career

 São Paulo

 Born in Florianópolis, Bortoluzo joined the youth setup of São Paulo in 2009.
 He went on to win 2015 Copa do Brasil Sub-20 and 2016 U-20 Copa Libertadores with the youth side.
 Ahead of the 2016 season, he was promoted to the senior team.

 On 3 July 2016, Bortoluzo made his first team debut, scoring a goal against Ituano in a 2–1 defeat, in Copa Paulista.
 On 24 July, he made his Série A debut, in a 1–0 defeat against Grêmio.

 On 24 November 2018, Bortoluzo won the Campeonato Brasileiro de Aspirantes with the under-23 side, and scored a goal in the second leg of the final match against Internacional.